mehmetcolgecen/python-addict/Clarusway/Comfortable Words/Quest_Comfortable Words.md

 Write a program which returns True if it's a comfortable word or False otherwise.

 Examples

-Given      word	   Desired Output (explanation) tester	   False   (uses only left-hand fingers)* polly	   False   (uses only right-hand fingers)* clarusway  True    (uses both hand fingers)
+Given word------Desired Output (explanation)

+tester----------False   (uses only left-hand fingers)

+polly-----------False   (uses only right-hand fingers)

+clarusway-------True    (uses both hand fingers)

-*Note : Do a quick research on ten-fingers keyboard usage. (*) the explanation doesn't need to be in the output.
+Note : Do a quick research on ten-fingers keyboard usage.